Sep 13, 2017 Latest post:

 It's hard to believe all that has happened to me over the span of a few short weeks.
 Incredulous really!
-I was supposed to have been with my partner of 25 years meeting friends in Amsterdam for a few days and then boarding a cruise ship for a 10 day cruise around the Iberian Peninsula ending with a few nights in Barcelona, and culminating with a few days of Mediterranean beach time in Sitges thrown in to cap it all off.
+I was supposed to have been with my partner of 25 years meeting friends in Amsterdam for a few days before boarding a cruise ship for a 10 day cruise around the Iberian Peninsula ending with a few nights in Barcelona, then culminating with a few days of Mediterranean beach time in Sitges thrown in to cap it all off.
 Instead, I found myself in the middle of a flurry of activity at two hospitals leading up to an acute leukemia diagnosis (AML) and beginning chemotherapy treatment almost immediately.
-Talk about a turn of events; people say that your life can change in an instant.
+People say that your life can change in an instant.
 It’s true.
 It can.

 What I've tried to capture here is the day-to-day unfolding of events, mostly in a matter-of-fact chronological order, with a little bit of my thoughts and feelings thrown in.
 I'm a private person, generally quiet, low-key, chill, self-described introvert (though many would take exception to that characterization).
 I don't like having the spotlight focused on me nor being the center of attention; it is not natural for me to be writing about myself in a semi-public forum.
 But at the request and relentless urging of several loved ones (you know who you are!), I agreed that if in fact we were dealing with a diagnosis of acute leukemia (translation: light at the end of a long tunnel with a likely series of protracted hospital stays with 50/50 odds of ever reaching that light), then I would agree to using a website such as this to chronical the journey and to provide status updates.
 So here we are.
 And so it is with some reluctance that I move forward with this forum.
 But once I’m in, I’m all in!